lazzarello/transcriber/README.md

 ## TODO

-* Run CPU inference on a file recorded manually from my laptop microphone + pipewire setup
+* Run CPU inference on a file recorded through the Transcribe button using from my laptop microphone + pipewire setup

 ## BIG UPS!